 To register for these workshops, please call 288-5542 or email us at email@example.com.

 Have you considered teaching with writing, but aren't quite ready to take the plunge?
 Do you assign writing and want to talk with others about your ideas and strategies for success?
 Come to our monthly workshops on writing, open to all faculty, instructional staff, and teaching assistants on the first Wednesday of each month.

 Do you need to get more writing done but have trouble scheduling blocks of time?
 Do you find writing lonely and would you prefer to write in the company of other writers?
 Did you know that in a study conducted by Robert Boice, writers who wrote in regularly scheduled blocks (rather than waiting to feel inspired) produced three times as much text and reported enjoying writing more?
-Because many writers would benefit from more structure and less solitude as they write, we invite graduate student writers to participate in a new program being offered by the Ott Memorial Writing Center: graduate student writing groups.
+Because many writers would benefit from more structure and less solitude as they write, we invite all writers across campus to participate in several new opportunities being offered by the Ott Memorial Writing Center.